 cat inspects several bowls of cat food

 When it comes to what you’re putting in your cat’s body on a daily basis, questions and uncertainty are inevitable.
-Here are a few things to consider before shelling out your cash for a new cat food, especially one on the cheaper end of the spectrum.
+Here are a few things to consider before shelling out your cash for a new cat food, especially regarding inexpensive cat food that is healthy.

 Talk with your veterinarian.
 “Your veterinarian is the best source of information,” Dr. Kornreich says. “[Pet parents] should really be consulting with their veterinarians regarding the cat food that’s appropriate for their specific cat.
 A kitten should be fed differently than an adult.
 A cat with renal disease should be fed differently than a healthy cat.”
 Be sure to chat with your veterinarian to understand the right amount of nutrients your cat needs and how many calories per day she should eat.

 Look for an AAFCO statement.
+Even the cheapest healthiest cat food should have an AAFCO statement.
 This means the food meets the nutrient requirements set by the AAFCO, or that the company has successfully tested and proven that the food is safe to feed your pet.

 Review the nutrient profile.
 At a minimum, most pet foods list the amounts of protein, fat, fiber, moisture content, and sometimes ash.
 The caloric information should also be listed.
 If the company doesn’t list nutrient profiles on the product, or if you want additional information about the ingredients, contact the manufacturer..